 Wall Street analysts’ views on Salesforce stock

-Salesforce’s stock price movement in the last month has been positive.
-As of January 17, the company’s stock had risen ~6.9%.
-Amid all the ups and downs in 2016, Salesforce’s stock value has only risen ~2.7%.
+Salesforce’s stock price movement in the past month has been positive.
+On May 16, 2017, the company’s stock had risen ~4.5%.
+Amid all the ups and downs in 2016, Salesforce stock managed to generate returns greater than 18%.